VitaliRj/Vineyard_FastRCNN/README.md

 ## Validation

-The validation was performed with a new and for the network unknown part of the vineyard showed that the network detected 202 of the 202 obstacles.
-It also showed 8 false detections of mostly shadows and loose sticks lying on the ground.
+The validation was performed with a new and for the network unknown part of the vineyard.
+It showed that the network detected 202 of the 202 obstacles with 8 false detections of mostly shadows and loose sticks on the ground.

 ## Performance